giorgenes/resources/BEGINNERS.md

 # Learn Git

 * Learn [Markdown](https://guides.github.com/features/mastering-markdown/)
-* Learn [how to use Git and Github](https://www.youtube.com/watch?v=RGOj5yH7evk).
-Git it the corner stone of software development and is a fundamental tool used by virtually all software developers.
-Spend some time to learn it well.
-You gonna use it daily.
 * [Ohmygit](https://ohmygit.org/) - Interactive game to learn git
 * [Learn Git Branching](https://learngitbranching.js.org/) - Learn git branch interactively